jaxernst/proof-of-puzzle/README.md

 # Proof Of Puzzle

-Daily puzzles meet blockchain: Solve challenges and submit zero-knowledge proofs to earn your place on the ledger
+Onchain daily puzzle generation and verification: Solve challenges and submit zero-knowledge proofs to earn your place on the ledger